yahelron/RabbitMQ-K8-Project/README.md

 The project infrastructure is based on a queueing mechanism implemented using RabbitMQ
 * RabbitMQ - an application that is able to store data in a queue fashion allowing us to have the ability to maintain a queue of messages
-* Peoducer pod will send messages to relevat rabbimq queue.
+* Peoducer pod will send messages to relevant rabbimq queue.
 * Consumer pod - will listen to new messages on a queue in RabbitMQ server [![rabbitmq project](https://github.com/yahelron/rabbitmk-k8s-project/blob/main/rabbitmq1.jpg)](https://helm.sh/)

 # Install
-Implimentation will be used as the following:
+Implementation will be used as the following:
-* Heml will install all relevat compenets (producer, consumer and rabbitMQ).
+* Heml will install all relevat components (producer, consumer and rabbitMQ).
 - Go to the following folder cd helm/rmq/ and run heml upgrade -i consumer ./

 # CI
 Upon Dockerfile, python or other relevant change [This Jenkins jenkins-docker-push pipeline ](https://github.com/yahelron/rabbitmk-k8s-project/blob/main/Jenkins/jenkins-docker-push.groovy) will be used to build new docker images and send them to the dockerhub repository.

-Jenkins setup for this configuration: make sure to add relevant creadentials in dockerhub (dedicated security password for the jenkins) and create jenkins credential (or global env variable) to store the passwrod in a secure manner Docker login the support by jenkins will be something like this: echo ${password} | docker login -u ${username} --password-stdin
+Jenkins setup for this configuration:
+Make sure to add relevant credentials in dockerhub (dedicated security password for the jenkins) and create jenkins credential (or global env variable) to store the password in a secure manner Docker login the support by jenkins will be something like this: echo ${password} | docker login -u ${username} --password-stdin

 # DC
-Helm chart will be installed with [This jenkins-helm-install.groovy pipeline ](https://github.com/yahelron/rabbitmk-k8s-project/blob/main/Jenkins/jenkins-helm-install.groovy). note - when useing a pod to run helm you have to have the right permissions to run.
+Helm chart will be installed with [This jenkins-helm-install.groovy pipeline ](https://github.com/yahelron/rabbitmk-k8s-project/blob/main/Jenkins/jenkins-helm-install.groovy). note - when using a pod to run helm you have to have the right permissions to run.
 [This rbac change file ](https://github.com/yahelron/rabbitmk-k8s-project/blob/main/Jenkins/rbac-admin.yaml) will give jenkins service acount admin permission to run the charts.

 # Producer
 Producer - will send messages every 20 seconds to a queue found in rabbitmq server.
-# Comsumer
+# Consumer
 Consumer - will listen to new messages on a queue in RabbitMQ server and will print them to STDOUT.
 * There are two consumers you can use. old consumer works with python 2. whereas the new consumer work with python3 and run [prometheus](https://prometheus.io/docs/introduction/overview/) metrics.
 * in order to expose the metrics to k8s cluster please run following k8s command: